 In the 19th to early 20th century, Modernism heralded a radical transformation of culture.
 With its renewed outlook of a post-industrial, post-WW1 society, past beliefs and styles were rejected in favor of the ‘new’.
 Literary Modernism is characterized by innovative literary techniques such as stream of consciousness, interior monologue, and multiple viewpoints, which reflect an interest in psychology and human nature.
 Despite its prominence, the movement is notoriously hard to define.
 So, what elements make up Modernist literature?

-A focus on the individual
+Modernism in literature involves a focus on the individual

 Modernist voices care less about society, and other people, instead honing in on the individual perspective.
-In this way they reject national values and ‘the greater good’ by manifesting the cynicism and uncertainty of a new generation trying to make sense of the world.
+In this way, they reject national values and ‘the greater good’ by manifesting the cynicism and uncertainty of a new generation trying to make sense of the world.

-As a conscious break from established political, religious and social views Modernist writing aims to challenge its reader’s perceptions.
-It is critical of history, yet often takes a playful and creative approach in making sense of it.
+As a conscious break from established political, religious, and social views, Modernist writing aims to challenge its reader’s perceptions.
+It is critical of history yet often takes a playful and creative approach in making sense of it.

-Favouring relativism over absolute truth
+Modernism in literature involves favoring relativism over absolute truth

-Now that truth, objectivity and morality were beginning to be more rigorously questioned, a new ideology emerged.
+Now that truth, objectivity, and morality were beginning to be more rigorously questioned, a new ideology emerged.
 Helmed by Nietzsche, but gaining momentum after WW1, Nihilism can be seen oozing from the darkness of Modernist literature.